 I go by GHostLPs on YouTube and the general internet at large.
 I live on the east coast of the United States.
-I’m primarily a programmer and web designer/developer, though I’ve been known to occasionally play video games for people on the internet.
-In addition to working in programming, I work part-time in shipping.
+I’m a web developer with a focus on back-end database crappery, though I’ve been known to occasionally play video games for people on the internet.
+In addition to working in webdev, I also work part-time in shipping.

 With regards to gaming, my tastes vary widely.
 I’m primarily a PC gamer but I play console games on occasion.
 I’ll play just about anything so long as it’s well designed.
 My favorite genre of game, regardless of what I’m playing it on, has to be fantasy RPGs.
 Among them, I have many favorites for many different reasons.
 I have to blame this adoration on growing up playing Dungeons & Dragons for many, many hours.

 Do you have a list of what you’re going to play next?

 Yep!
 You can find my Let’s Play List HERE.
 Feel free to throw suggestions my way and if they’re something that grabs me they’ll be added to the Eventual Stuff to LP part of it.
 A game’s presence on the list doesn’t guarantee that I’ll be playing it any time soon, or, in some cases, ever.